adamgligor/adamgligor.github.io/_posts/2016-07-15-Web-apps-using-NancyFx-and-Sqlite.md

 tags: programming
 ---

-Simple problems require simple solutions.
-I got the opportunity to build a small .Net web app using the less known web framework NancyFx, Sqlite for storage  and Ratchet library for the ui.
+There are frameworks that are suited for simple apps and I got the opportunity to build one.
+Here are a few words about a less known web framework NancyFx and Ratchet library for the ui.

-## The setup
+## Context

-A collaboration between the company and a local organization lead to me trying to teach a group of high school the nuts and bolts of developing web apps.
-The program spans over a period of about two months with weekly one hour sessions.
+A collaboration between my employer and a local organization lead to me becoming the teacher for a group of high school students during the summer.
+We're going building a small functioning web app backed by a database.
+Developing web apps on .NET means ASP.NET and MSSQL but this time I wanted something more lightweight.

-## The frameworks

-Developing web apps on .NET means most commonly using a flavor of ASP.NET and MSSQL.
-That's all fine but, given the starting level of knowledge and time constraints I wanted something more lightweight.
 Enter NancyFx ...

 ### NancyFx